 Some things that I didn’t expect, but probably should have:

-The old master does NOT reboot into the new code, instead it stays on the original code requiring a manual reboot (unless, I asume, you add the “reboot” command on to the original upgrade command).
+The old master stays the backup route engine after the ISSU The old master does NOT reboot into the new code, instead it stays on the original code requiring a manual reboot (unless, I asume, you add the “reboot” command on to the original upgrade command).
+On routers that have logical systems configured on them, only the master logical system supports nonstop active routing.

 I did the reboot manually

-Reboot the system ? yes,no yes
+root> request system reboot Reboot the system ? [yes,no] (no) yes

-*** FINAL System shutdown message from root@ ***
+*** FINAL System shutdown message from root@ *** System going down IMMEDIATELY

 and then did a failover to the old master.